-The Agriculture, Fisheries and Conservation Department (AFCD) today (October 4) reminded people paying their respects to ancestors at graveyards in the countryside during the Chung Yeung Festival period to exercise caution and prevent hillfires.
+The Agriculture, Fisheries and Conservation Department (AFCD) today (March 29) reminded people paying tribute to ancestors at graveyards in the countryside during the Ching Ming Festival period to exercise caution and prevent hill fires.

-An AFCD spokesman said it is an offence under the Forests and Countryside Ordinance (Cap 96) to burn incense improperly or leave behind kindling in the countryside.
-Any person who contravenes the ordinance is liable to a maximum fine of $25,000 and one year's imprisonment.
+An AFCD spokesman said it is an offence under the Forests and Countryside Ordinance (Cap.
+96) to burn offerings without considering fire risks or leave behind kindling in the countryside.
+Any person who contravenes the ordinance may be prosecuted and is liable to a maximum fine of $25,000 and one year's imprisonment upon conviction.

-The majority of hillfires in the territory are caused by human negligence.
-Accidents can be prevented if grave sweepers observe some simple guidelines:
+The majority of hill fires in the countryside are caused by human negligence.
+Accidents can be prevented if grave sweepers follow some simple guidelines:

-* Remove weeds around graves using tools and never burn weeds with fire;
+* Remove weeds around the graves with tools and never burn weeds;

 * Burning should only be done inside a container or iron bucket;